HimanshuLab/SCI-VCF-docs/mkdocs/docs/faq.md

 sudo usermod -a -G docker username
 ```

-If the issue still persist, the socket file can be made available to everyone instead of just the users in the ```docker``` group.
+If the issue persists, the socket file can be made available to everyone instead of just the users in the ```docker``` group.

 ```
 sudo chmod 666 /var/run/docker.sock